Community-engaged

 Jo Keeble is the founder of Tended Earth, leading projects that build hands-on ecological knowledge and skills while restoring shared urban land.

-With a PhD in Medical Biology and over 15 years of research experience, Jo brings a collaborative, evidence-informed approach to designing and restoring urban landscapes.
+With a PhD in Medical Biology and over 15 years of research experience, Jo brings a collaborative, curiosity-driven approach to designing and restoring urban landscapes.
 Over the past five years, she has co-led a residential garden design and installation practice (Wild Urban Green), alongside delivering community-based planting and restoration projects across inner-north Melbourne.

 Jo’s work is grounded in community.
 She enjoys working with students, educators, environmental groups, and local residents to co-create outdoor spaces that support learning, wellbeing and ecological resilience — with a strong focus on long-term care, stewardship and capacity-building rather than one-off installations.